nghokui/nghokui.github.io/_posts/2016-4-28-Integrating-react-js-and-django-for-the-first-time-2.md

 ## 2. Set up the django local server
 Let's start of by doing all the things necessary to get the most basic django server running.
-##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get our main django project up and running
+##### Get our main django project up and running
-1. Let's start easy and have our urlsconf redirect to our application.
+Let's start easy and have our urlsconf redirect to our application.
 If we're in the project root directory, open up `your_project_name/urls.py` and make it look like this
 We're pretty much just setting up the website to send a url of http://127.0.0.1:8000/ to our `your_app_name`... err... app!

 ```python
 from django.conf.urls import include, url
 ...